-The Provincial Bear Smart Community Program is based on a series of criteria that communities must achieve in order to be designated "Bear Smart".
+The Provincial Bear Smart program is based on a series of criteria that communities must achieve in order to be designated "Bear Smart".
 The responsibility of managing these conflicts rests with everyone and requires participation from the provincial and municipal governments, and local citizens to be successful.

 Do you already know where the bear activity is in your community?
 Do you have bear- resistant garbage containers?
 Is there fencing around the local landfill?
 Is there some kind of bear education program in place?
 These are just a few of the ways that British Columbia communities are working towards achieving the Bear Smart criteria.
 The following is an outline of the six steps and where we are in the process: